 Health Services

-Sick call, dental care, medication, physical examinations, eyeglasses, and emergency medical care are all available to inmates at FCI Tucson.
-Inmates are assigned to a specific health care provider who treats them for the duration of their stay.
-Inmates must submit a sick call form in order to be evaluated for routine health care needs.
+Inmates are assigned to a healthcare provider who treats them during their stay.
+Inmates must submit a sick call form to be evaluated for routine health care needs.
 Emergency care is available 24 hours a day.

 Psychology Services